VICI Properties Inc. [VICI] stock Initiated by JMP Securities analyst, price target now $38

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for VICI.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for VICI Properties Inc. go to 7.10%.

-There are presently around $31,521 million, in the hands of institutional investors.
-The top three institutional holders of VICI stocks are: VANGUARD GROUP INC with ownership of 140,537,743, which is approximately 27.043% of the company’s market cap and around 0.39% of the total institutional ownership; BLACKROCK INC., holding 95,846,408 shares of the stock with an approximate value of $2.94 billion in VICI stocks shares; and CAPITAL INTERNATIONAL INVESTORS, currently with $2.45 billion in VICI stock with ownership of nearly 20.272% of the company’s market capitalization.
+There are presently around $31,404 million, or 82.13% of VICI stock, in the hands of institutional investors.
+The top three institutional holders of VICI stocks are: VANGUARD GROUP INC with ownership of 140,537,743, which is approximately 27.043% of the company’s market cap and around 0.18% of the total institutional ownership; BLACKROCK INC., holding 95,846,408 shares of the stock with an approximate value of $2.93 billion in VICI stocks shares; and CAPITAL INTERNATIONAL INVESTORS, currently with $2.44 billion in VICI stock with ownership of nearly 20.272% of the company’s market capitalization.